• home

 Location : Rome / Florence

-Enjoy some free time in Rome or, if you wish, your group leader will be available for an orientation walk, taking in some of the best-known sights of Rome like the Colosseum, the Spanish Steps and the Roman Forum.
-No visit would be complete without a trip to Vatican City and St Peter's Basilica.
-Entry to the Basilica is free and there's a small charge to climb the dome for a breath-taking panorama over parts of the city.
-If there's time, visit the Vatican Museum and Sistine Chapel.
-In the afternoon you'll travel by train from Rome to Florence – Italy's outdoor museum (approximately 2 hours).
-Florence, the cultural heart of Tuscany, bursts with religious treasures and Renaissance masterpieces.
+Today you have a free morning to soak up the sights and sounds of Rome.
+There will be an optional leader-led orientation walk, taking in some of the best-known sights of Rome like the Spanish steps, the Colosseum and the Roman Forum if you’ve only just arrived.
+Why not then head to Vatican City and St Peter's Basilica – entry to the Basilica is free, but there's a small charge to climb the dome for a breath-taking panorama over parts of the city.
+Later, you'll travel by train to Florence – the cultural heart of Tuscany, bursting with religious treasures and Renaissance masterpieces.
 It's been said that during the second millennium, a third of Europe's most important artists lived in Florence.
 The minds and talents of the Medicis, Leonardo da Vinci, Raphael, Brunelleschi, Machiavelli, Donatello and Michelangelo all flourished here.
-After checking in to your hotel, the rest of your evening is free to explore the city of the Renaissance.
-Food is also a major part of the city's identity, so why explore some of the Tuscan delicacies on offer with your travel pals.
+After checking in to your hotel, join your leader for an orientation walk of Florence, then the rest of your evening is free to explore at your own pace.
+Food is also a major part of the city's identity, so why explore some of the Tuscan delicacies on offer with your group.

 Day :3